-The Group's strategic principle is strive to provide its customers with the best value proposition for a long-lasting relationship and loyalty.
+The Group strives to provide customers with the best value proposition for a durable and loyal relationship.
 To achieve this, we believe that our people, be it our employees, suppliers, customers, shareholders or other stakeholders are our core strength.
-Their involvement and satisfaction are the key drivers for achieving sustainability across all aspects of our business operations right from sourcing of raw materials to production process efficiencies, final delivery and usage of our products.
+Their involvement and satisfaction drive the group's success in achieving sustainability across all aspects of business operations right from sourcing of raw materials to production process efficiencies, final delivery and usage of our products.

-The Board acknowledges the importance of embedding sustainability within the organisation to achieve its business excellence and value creation.
-The Group always strives to satisfy its shareholders, stakeholders and community at large in fulfilling its social responsibility as a good corporate citizen in attaining sustainable growth.
+The board acknowledges the importance of integrating sustainability into the organisation to achieve excellence and value creation for its business operations.
+The Group always strives to satisfy its shareholders, stakeholders and community at large in fulfilling its social responsibilities as a good corporate citizen.